If you're the person who can relate to any of the points below, you will do great learning how to lose weight without counting calories.

 When you are in calorie maintenance, your weight will stay the exact same.

-If you are reading this article, chances are that you’ve gained some weight that you are trying to get rid of.
+If you are reading this article, chances are that you’ve gained weight that you are trying to get rid of.
 This could have come recently over the past few months, or maybe you’ve been putting on weight for years.

 Regardless of how long you have been gaining weight, you didn’t gain the weight because of…